Contact

 Deborah Howard-Page was born and raised in Los Angeles, California, into a family of creative folks.
 Her parents collaborated on making a coffee table, into which they set their own, hand-painted tiles.
 Her maternal grandfather was a composer and conductor in Berlin; all her siblings are musicians.
 Her paternal grandmother allowed her grandchildren to engage in daily imaginary outdoor play with mud, weeds, wood, etc. Her paternal great aunt, a milliner by trade, encouraged her to make things with scraps of leftover hat fabrics, feathers, buttons and glue.

-When she was twelve, Deborah’s father, a Hollywood actor, was hired to teach English and drama at the local Waldorf school enabling Deborah and her younger siblings to attend on a faculty scholarship.
-It was there that Deborah’s affinity for nature and fine art were nurtured.
-Deborah also studied classical ballet daily from her mother, a former soloist with the Berlin State Opera.
+After being assigned to paint a portrait for a class history project, Deborah began to identify as a nine-year-old visual artist.
+No one openly discouraged this notion for the rest of her life.
+Three years later, Deborah’s father, a Hollywood actor, was hired to teach English and drama at a Waldorf school.
+This enabled Deborah and siblings to attend on a faculty scholarship, and it was there that an affinity for nature and fine art were nurtured, while they also studied classical ballet from their mother, Eva Ralf, former soloist with the Berlin State Opera.

 Appreciation

 Artists whose work, advice, and friendship I have appreciated and enjoyed over the years have been: Mark Stock, Hifumi Ogawa, Ronnie Sampson, and Francesca Pastine, through whom I subsequently met and befriended artists Ciara Bedingfield, P.K.
-Kelly, Hadley Northrop, Leslie Bauer, Amanda Haas, Nancy White, and Marta Sanchez-Vasquez, to name a few.
+Kelly, Hadley Northrop, Leslie Bauer, Amanda Haas, Nancy White, and Marta Sanchez-Vasquez, to name only a few.

 Thanks to Bob Hsiang and Ciara Bedingfield for fine art and portrait photography.